 Scientists and policymakers gathered at Kew on 25–26 May 2017 for the second international State of the World's Plants Symposium.The two-day symposium was a platform to discuss issues raised in the report and to engage the scientific community, policymakers and public alike.

-The first international State of the World’s Plants symposium was held at the Royal Botanic Gardens, Kew in May 2016.
-To catch up on last year's State of the World's Plants Symposium you can:
+The first international State of the World’s Plants symposium was held at the Royal Botanic Gardens, Kew in May 2016; the second symposium was held in May 2017.
+To catch up on previous State of the World's Plants Symposia you can: